aleshaleksey/fansys23/08-spell-list.md

 - If the caster concentrates on the spell to the end of the duration, the target has a second save, and then the spell becomes permanent.
 - The spell can also be lifted with any ability that curses diseases.

 **Global**: The spell has an affect with a 100ft radius, centered on the spot where it was cast and affects all entities within it.
-For every 4MP extra, the spell's radius is increased by 100ft or the duration is increased by 7 days.
+For every 2MP extra above 2, the spell's radius is increased by 100ft or the duration is increased by 7 days.

 ___
 ### Dusk